-As of June 17, 2019 GEN-C NV and 7dots have merged together and become Brightfox.
+As of June 17, 2019 GEN-C NV, 7dots BV and 7dots NV have merged together and become BRIGHTFOX.
 However, all activities with regard to data processes are maintained as outlined below.

 1. Who we are